- HEALTH INFORMATION

 Research Study: PRESERVE-1

-This is a study of a medication which is Antithrombin (Recombinant).
-Antithrombin (Recombinant) may be useful in the treatment of early onset preeclampsia as women with this condition generally have lower than normal antithrombin levels.
-This study will assess if Antithrombin (Recombinant) can increase the time that your baby stays in the womb, decrease the problems that you may experience or improve the health and well-being of your baby.
+PRESERVE-1 is a Phase 3 clinical study for women who are diagnosed with preeclampsia between 23-30 weeks of their pregnancy.
+This study will assess if antithrombin (Recombinant), a man-made version of a naturally occurring blood protein, can increase the time that your baby stays in the womb, decrease the problems that you may experience or improve the health and well-being of your baby.

 Participation in this study will involve gathering your medical history, physical exams, blood and urine collection, taking the study medication, and monitoring for side effects under observation by a physician.
 Some participants will receive the medication and some participants will receive a placebo, which is a saline solution without active ingredients.
 Your baby will also be followed after delivery.